ethpwn/ethpwn/docs/docs/index.md

 ```

 #### Developer Installation
-If you want to install `ethpwn` in developing mode (i.e., editable in the current folder), first: Make sure you have the latest version of `pip`:
+If you want to install `ethpwn` in development mode (i.e., editable in the current folder), first: Make sure you have the latest version of `pip`:

 ```bash
 hacker@eth:~$ pip --version